BRATIKI-Team/th042025-main/docs/setup.md

 2. Go to [venv](./venv.md) and follow the instructions to create a virtual environment and install the dependencies.
 3. Go to [env](./env.md) and follow the instructions to create a `.env` file.
 4. Go to [piccolo](./piccolo.md) and follow the instructions to create the database.
+5. Go to [parser](./parser.md) and follow the instructions to init parser.
-5. Run `python main.py` to start the application.
+6. Run `python main.py` to start the application.

 # Additional Information
 Package management is handled by [pigar](./pigar.md).